JoshWeiner/zelus-palantir-hospitals/info/aip_now_login.md

      b.
 Select ```US-East``` as your region

 10. Enter billing details
-11. Sign up for AIPNow!
+11. Sign up for AIPNow & Get Building!
-12. Get started with Docs + Videos